-This configuration allow the use of standard battery straps and fits with NO modification of the sheet metal.
+This configuration allowed the use of standard battery straps and fits with NO modification of the sheet metal.

 Sometimes you just get lucky.

-Who said playing Tetris was a wast of time!!
+Who said playing Tetris was a waste of time!!

 I made the front battery box out of 0.05" sheet aluminum like the rear battery boxes.
 However, it is not a full box.